Why Study Korean?

 Korea has a vision for the future of cities in the world and as such is promoting two futuristic themes: the Korean Wave of Culture (Hallyu) and the Korean Wave of Economy.
 We can already see these themes among teenagers and young adults in Latin America, India and the West where young adults enjoy K[orean]-pop, K-drama and K-video games, and where they have become acutely interested in South Korean fashion and lifestyles, as well as using cutting-edge Korean products.
 Being able to speak and understand the Korean language is thus a tool for understanding and using this “soft” power.

-The Korean Tutoring Club meets weekly, during which time the Korean faculty help students of the language develop their language skills.
+Our weekly informal conversation group, during which the Korean faculty help students of the language develop their language skills.

 — Wednesdays 1:00p-2:00p @ the Residential College

 Go Away!
 We encourage all students to immerse themselves in the study abroad experience.
 The Study Abroad Office offers programs in South Korea where students at all levels of Korean study a variety of linguistic, literary, and cultural topics.

 The Korean faculty at the Department of Modern Languages has expertise in language pedagogy and Korean culture.
 Our Korean classes feature low faculty-to-student ratios allowing students to work closely with the Korean faculty.

 Director of Korean Program